zokam1411/milestone-project-3/README.md

 2. As a Registered User, I want to add my ads.
 - Registered User can start adding ad by clicking 'Place Ad' button in navigation bar.
 3. As a Registered User, I want to Edit or Delete my ads.
-- Edit and Delete buttons are visible for ads created by user only.
+- Edit and Delete buttons are placed in ad view page and are visible for advertiser.
-4. As a Registered user, I want 'Profile' page where I can see my ads and statistics.
+4. As a Registered user, I want 'Profile' page where I can see my all ads.
 -  Registered user will see 'Profile' tab in navigation after Log In.
+5. As a Registered user, I want report ad when item is suspicious or not appropriate.
+- Registered used can use 'Report Ad' button under ad.
 5. As a Registered user, I want to 'Log Out'.

+### Moderators

+1. As Moderator, I want to delete or update any ad.
+- Moderator can see Edit and Delete buttons for all ads.
+2. As, Admin I want to see ad reports.
+- Moderator can see all reports in table under ad.

 ### Admin:

 1. As Admin, I want to ad new 'Categories'
-- Admin can ad new 'Categories' by clicking 'Ad Category' in 'Profile' page.
+- Admin have dedicated page where he can click 'Add Category' button.
-2. As Admin, I want delete or update any ad.
+2. As Admin, I want to delete or update any ad.
-Edit and Delete buttons are visible for all ads.
+- Admin can see Edit and Delete buttons for all ads.
 3. As, Admin I want to remove 'Registered User'.
-Admin can remove users by clicking 'Remove User' button in 'Profile' page.
+- Admin have dedicated page where he can delete any user.
-4. As, Admin I want to see app statistics.
+4. As, Admin I want to see ad reports.
-Admin can see various statistics in 'Profile' page.
+- Admin can see all reports in table under ad.
+5. As Admin I want to edit users permissions.
+- Admin can create moderators and other admins.

 ### Developer: